Ang Probinsyano season 3

 The third season of Ang Probinsyano, a Philippine action drama television series, premiered on May 25, 2017, on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel and concluded on November 7, 2017, with a total of 119 episodes.
 The series stars Coco Martin as SPO2 Ricardo Dalisay, together with an ensemble cast consisting of Susan Roces, Jaime Fabregas, Angel Aquino, John Arcilla, Jhong Hilario, John Prats, Sid Lucero, Mitch Valdes, Pokwang, Yassi Pressman, Eddie Garcia, and Lito Lapid.

 The third season of Ang Probinsyano shows Ricardo Dalisay's married life and how he is thrust back into the police force to battle rebels.
 After an ill-fated mission, he goes undercover and infiltrates the rebel group Pulang Araw to uncover the mystery of who is the true ally and who is the real enemy.

 Plot

+Cardo and his family move into another house to start a new life following his resignation from the police force.
+Meanwhile, a rebel group named Pulang Araw wages war against the military to fight for their noble cause.

+Unbeknownst to them, Alakdan's group betray the Pulang Araw although they are backed-up by an unknown corrupt government official and agree to set off bombings in Manila, resulting in the untimely death of Ricky Boy, Cardo's son.
+Driven by the need of justice, Cardo goes back to his duty and becomes a SAF officer.
+However, after a deadly mission almost wipes their entire group, Cardo infiltrates the Pulang Araw and goes undercover.